Roaming in the US

 I’m connected to T-Mobile and my data has stopped working after making a call or sending a TXT, what do I do?

-Running multiple apps on your phone might impact the switch between 2G and 4G networks so we recommend that you close all your apps that you’re not using to help with this.
-Also, turning flight mode on and off on your device will get you reconnected to 4G data faster.
+Your phone will automatically reconnect to 4G for data when the phone is idle.
+So, running multiple apps on your phone might impact the switch between 2G and 4G networks.
+We recommend that you close all your apps that you’re not using to help with this.
+Also, turning flight mode on and off on your device will get you reconnected to 4G data faster if you are having problems.